* Updated June 19, 2019*

 What are the requirements for an Individual Coverage HRA?

-- ICHRA rules require individual employees as well as their dependents to be covered by an existing health insurance plan.
+- ICHRA rules require individual employees as well as their dependents to be covered by an individual health insurance plan.
 The plan design does not discriminate as to prevent risk shifting.
 And lastly, employees in the same “employee class” are offered an HRA on fair and even terms.
 Essentially, an employer can not offer a more generous amount to employees based on health factors.

-The proposed employee classes in regulations include:
+The employee classes in regulations include:

 - Full-Time Employees